 Security Practices

 ShieldOps is a security company.
 The security of your data and our platform is not a compliance exercise — it is the foundation of everything we build.
-This page describes our security architecture, certifications, internal controls, and how to report vulnerabilities responsibly.
+This page describes our security architecture, the compliance frameworks our platform is designed to support, and how to report vulnerabilities responsibly.

 02Infrastructure and data security

 Cloud infrastructure.
-ShieldOps is hosted on [CUSTOMISE: your primary cloud provider and region] with [CUSTOMISE: describe failover or DR arrangement, if any].
+ShieldOps is designed to deploy on a Tier 1 cloud provider across multiple regions with active-active multi-AZ failover and cross-region disaster recovery.
 Customer data residency options are aligned to your jurisdiction and documented in your order form.
 Customer data is never transferred across regions without explicit written consent.

 Encryption.
 All data is encrypted in transit using TLS 1.3 (minimum).
 All data at rest is encrypted using AES-256 via your cloud provider's key management service, with customer-managed key (CMK) support available on Enterprise plans.
 Encryption keys are rotated annually or upon any suspected compromise.